Methodology

 March

-The department receives final data from the contractor and updates the school level performance data website and downloadable data file.
+The Department creates final data and updates the school level performance data website and downloadable data file.
 The revised statistical release is not updated; however, the final data will be used to update any time series in the following year’s statistical release.

 Key stage 4 performance data has been routinely published and has followed an established process for years.
 For more information on the cycle in previous years, please see the KS4 methodology document published as part of the 2018/19 release: Key stage 4 performance 2019 (revised) - GOV.UK (www.gov.uk) (opens in a new tab)